Professor Monica Busse

 “Becoming part of something bigger”: Health and Care Research Wales Faculty celebrates two years

-Health and Care Research Wales Faculty Doctoral and Advanced Fellowship Schemes – opening soon
+Health and Care Research Wales Faculty Doctoral and Advanced Fellowship Schemes – now open

 The Health and Care Research Wales Faculty is celebrating two years this September.